Top Takeaways: Prosecutors detail key pieces in Russia probe

 WASHINGTON (AP) — Key pieces of the special counsel's Russia investigation appear to be falling into place.

 In three court filings Friday, prosecutors for the first time connected President Donald Trump to a crime involving hush money payments to a porn actress.
-They revealed new outreach from Russia early in the Trump presidential campaign.
+They revealed new details about outreach from Russia early in the Trump presidential campaign.
 And they vividly laid out how they say two central figures in the Trump orbit — Michael Cohen and Paul Manafort — were continually tripped up by lies.

 Here are the key takeaways from the latest round of court documents from Robert Mueller's investigation: